-Assistant Coach Brian DePaoli is in his ninth season as a member of the Youngstown State staff, his 10th coaching alongside Coach Jerry Slocum and 13th season overall.
+Assistant Coach Brian DePaoli is in his 11th season as a member of the Youngstown State staff, his 13th coaching alongside Coach Jerry Slocum and 15th season overall.

 DePaoli served two years at Gannon under Slocum before coming to Youngstown State prior to the 2005-06 campaign.

 DePaoli handles a variety of duties for the staff, including opponent scouting, on-court coaching, recruiting and working with the post players.

 Since his arrival at YSU, the Guins have had five first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.

 In 2013-14, DePaoli was instrumental in helping the Penguins to 15 victories, which marked the first time since the mid-1980's the program won at least 15 games in three straight seasons.
 Over the last three years, YSU won a a total of 49 games.

 DePaoli has helped shape Bobby Hain into one of the top post players in the Horizon League.
 Last year, Hain scored his 1,000th career point while averaging a career-best 14.6 points a contest.
 He was strong on the glass as well averaging 7.4 rebounds per game.
 In 2013-14, Hain led the team and ranked tied for second in the Horizon League with 7.7 rebounds per game.
 Hain averaged 11.1 points per game and ranked eighth in the league with a .509 field-goal percentage.

 Hain has scored in double figures 57 times and recorded 18 double-doubles in his career.